-Make sure that the boot, the bonnet and all doors are closed properly.
-Many cars will show a dashboard warning light if a door or the boot is open so check your instrument panel once the engine is on.
+Make sure the boot, the bonnet, and all doors are closed properly.
+Many cars will show a dashboard warning light if a door or the boot is open, so check your instrument panel once the engine is on.

-Adjust your seat so that you can comfortable reach all the controls.
+Adjust your seat so you can comfortably reach all the controls.
 You should be able to fully depress the clutch and accelerator pedals without having to stretch.

 Recline your seat back to the point where your arms are slightly bent when holding the steering wheel in the ten-to-two position.
 Raise the seat as high as you can without your head touching the roof.

-Adjust your head restraint so that it is the correct position.
-Remember the head restraint is there to prevent whiplash injuries so it is important it is positioned correctly.
-The base of the restraint should be level with the base of your skull where it meets the top of the neck, and the restraint should be about an inch away from the back of your head whilst driving.
+Adjust your head restraint to be in the correct position.
+Remember, the head restraint is there to prevent whiplash injuries, so you must position it correctly.
+The base of the restraint should be level with the base of your skull, where it meets the top of your neck.
+The restraint should be about an inch away from the back of your head whilst driving.

-It is vital that you make sure your sitting position is as comfortable as possible.
-You need to feel comfortable whilst being able to reach all the controls without having to stretch.
+You must make sure your sitting position is as comfortable as possible.
+You should feel comfortable while being able to reach all the controls without having to stretch.
 Driving whilst sitting in a poor position can put your back under strain and cause injury.

 It is also important not to sit too close to the steering wheel, as this can be dangerous in a collision.
 It can also help reduce the effectiveness of the front airbag, which needs a certain distance between it and the driver to inflate properly.

-If the steering wheel is adjustable, if so adjust it so your hands are resting comfortably a little lower then your shoulders.
-Make sure the wheel doesn't block any part of the instrument panel.
+If the steering wheel is adjustable, adjust it so your hands are resting comfortably, a little lower than your shoulders.
+Make sure the wheel doesn't block any part of the instrument panel

 It is also your responsibility to ensure that any passenger under the age of 14 is wearing a seatbelt.

-Check your left, centre and right mirrors are correctly aligned, so that you can quickly see what's happening behind you with a glance, without having to move your head unnecessarily.
+Check your left, centre, and right mirrors are correctly aligned so you can quickly see what's happening behind you with a glance without having to move your head unnecessarily.